Science, Biochemistry, and Sugar

-The Sugar Metabolism Kit from the Science Buddies Store can be used with one of several Science Buddies project ideas related to carbohydrates, digestion, and nutrition.
+The Sugar Metabolism Kit can be used with one of several Science Buddies project ideas related to carbohydrates, digestion, and nutrition.
 The Sugar Metabolism kit enables students to simulate biochemical processes related to how the body breaks down and uses various kinds of sugar and how the nutritional composition of different foods affects how these foods are used by and impact the body.

 Carbohydrates, Glucose, and Blood Glucose